dagong10/stocks_financial_reports_download_by_Scrapy/README.md

 The lite branch is setup for reducing the running time(master branch work 7 to 8 hours).\
 Work flow is below.\
 The same with master branh's from step 1 to 3.\
-The step 4 to 5 could be down by EV.
+The step 4 to 5 could be done by EV.

 The test result is good.
 CPU 8% used by python, 3% by mysqld, 99% Max speed; memory 82% used.